volodymyrhudyma/blog/content/blog/2020-08-19-immutable-update-patterns-in-javascript.md

 title: Immutable update patterns in JavaScript
 tag:
   - JavaScript
 metaDescription: "Immutable Update Patterns in JavaScript.
-Find how to update Objects and Arrays in an immutable way by using deep and shallow copies. "
+Find the best ways to update nested Objects and Arrays in an immutable way by using deep and shallow copies. "
-teaser: Teaser
+teaser: Today we will learn how to update (nested) Arrays/Objects in an immutable way.
+This is a must-know, especially if you create your projects in React using the Redux library, so prepare well and let's get started...
 date: 2020-08-20T14:48:31.472Z
 ---
-In this article, we will focus on practical examples of how to modify an Array/Object in an immutable way.
+In this article we will focus on practical examples of how to modify an Array/Object in an immutable way.

 Before we start learning, let's remember what shallow and deep copies are and how they differ.